 The black window with in the dialog box displays a list of a saved session's name, sample rate, and bit depth.
-(The picture is from Mixbus32C, but is the same for Mixbus).

 If more than one snapshot is available in the session, an arrow next to that session will appear.
-Notice the arrows next to the sessions "BCRK140718_raw" and "BCUP110419_1 but no arrow next to "WB230416".
-Clicking on the arrow will show all snapshots available in this session, as displayed for "BCRK140718_raw".
-In this case the engineer chose to name snapshots with their song names, "easycome" and "milkyway".
+Notice the arrows next to the sessions "Jazz session" but no arrow next to "Rock session".
+Clicking on the arrow will show all snapshots available in this session, as displayed for "Jazz session".